hkchengrex/YuLung/ram_log/rex_4April.md

 I can build both at the same time without realizing I can only build one.
 And thus I kicked both out of the queue.
 - Solution: early return!

+- Use on_going_action to avoid randomly picking a drone with mission to do